-The cost of a trip to the old ball game jumped 7.9% in 2008, according to Team Marketing Report, a Chicago-based newsletter.
-The report bases its estimate on its fan price index, whose market basket includes two adult average-priced tickets, two child average-priced tickets, two small draft beers, four small soft drinks, four regular-sized hot dogs, parking for one car, two game programs, and two least expensive, adult-sized adjustable baseball caps.
-The average price of the market basket was \$191.92 in 2008.
+The cost of a trip to the old ball game rose 2% in 2011, according to Team Marketing Report, a Chicago-based newsletter.
+The report bases its estimate on its fan price index, whose market basket includes four adult average-priced tickets, two small draft beers, four small soft drinks, four regular-sized hot dogs, parking for one car, two game programs, and two least expensive, adult-sized adjustable baseball caps.
+The average price of the market basket was \$197.35 in 2011.

 Team Marketing compiles the cost of the basket for each of major league baseball's 30 teams.
-According to this compilation, the Boston Red Sox was the most expensive team to watch in 2008; the Tampa Bay Rays was the cheapest.
-The Rays made it to the World Series in 2008; the Red Sox did not.
-By that measure, the Rays were something of a bargain.
-The table shows the cost of the fan price index market basket for 2008.
+According to this compilation, the Boston Red Sox was the most expensive team to watch in 2011; the Arizona Diamondbacks was the cheapest.
+The table shows the cost of the fan price index market basket for 2011.